realestate-com-au/stackup/README.md

 The entry-point is the "stackup" command.

-The "stack" subcommand lists stacks:
+The "stacks" subcommand lists stacks:

     $ stackup stacks